apchsh/SAFPhot/README.md

   throughout but preserving all formats in the final output file
 - Consolidate phot files for each telescope into a single file but with correct plate scales and aperture radii used at runtime, depending on the telescope
-- Consider merging data from multiple data output files into a single file where possible
 - Review binning logic.
 Frames with different exposure times are currently binned separately, creating a discontinuity.
 Use times to determine binning?
 - Add output plots to plot_comp_phot such as FWHM